2025-2026 Online School BROCHURE

 First Nations of the Northwest Coast Culture

 Gain a deeper understanding of traditional First Nations culture through Object-Based Learning.
-Examine traditional belongings from the Coast Salish and learn how the First Nations met the basic needs of food, clothing and shelter.
+Examine traditional belongings from the Coast Salish peoples and discover how they met the basic needs of food, clothing, and shelter.

-• Optional Education Kit for First Nations of the Northwest Coast Culture includes traditional First Nations belongings and printed materials and resources to support learning.
+• Optional Education Kit for First Nations of the Northwest Coast Culture includes traditional First Nations belongings and printed materials/resources to support learning.

 + Resilience and Reconciliation: Grades 4-6